Insignia Systems (NASDAQ:ISIG) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Insignia Systems (NASDAQ:ISIG – Get Rating) in a research note published on Monday morning.
-The firm issued a sell rating on the business services provider’s stock.
+StockNews.com began coverage on shares of Insignia Systems (NASDAQ:ISIG – Get Rating) in a research report report published on Tuesday.
+The brokerage issued a sell rating on the business services provider’s stock.

-Insignia Systems (NASDAQ:ISIG – Get Rating) last posted its earnings results on Tuesday, August 9th.
-The business services provider reported ($0.61) EPS for the quarter.
-The business had revenue of $3.25 million during the quarter.
-Insignia Systems had a negative return on equity of 89.33% and a negative net margin of 16.79%.
+Insignia Systems (NASDAQ:ISIG – Get Rating) last released its quarterly earnings data on Tuesday, August 9th.
+The business services provider reported ($0.61) earnings per share (EPS) for the quarter.
+The firm had revenue of $3.25 million for the quarter.
+Insignia Systems had a negative net margin of 16.79% and a negative return on equity of 89.33%.

 Institutional Trading of Insignia Systems